Kozmik-77/SmallConvert-Your-Local-Image-Converter/README.md

 # SmallConvert

-A small, no-nonsense file converter.
-Drag files in, pick a target format, done.
+SmallConvert is small, no-nonsense file converter run locally for your convenience.
+Drag files in, pick a target format, and you're done.
 Runs on **Windows, macOS and Linux**.

 ## Supported conversions